mpspradlin/sheet-sync/README.md

 # Google Sheets Sync Function

-Copy large/unwieldy Google Sheets data tabs from one sheet to {1..n} other sheets copies data from specific sheets in one Google Spreadsheet to another.
+Copy large/unwieldy Google Sheets data tabs from one sheet to {1..n} other sheets.
 It also posts sync results to a Slack channel.

 ## How It Works
 - Reads mapping of source → target sheets.